IvanKhalziev/Nova-Poshta-DeliveryPoints-Clonning/README.md

 - *Filter.py* - script for removing duplicates from the data we received.
 Data is written to (*city_filtered.json*).
 - *City_fixture.py* - file for creating fixtures.

-### Folder with Branches
+### Folder with Warehouses
-Just like last time, we need a file with cities (*city_filtered.json*) for queries specifically for these settlements.
+Just like last time, we need a file with cities (*city_filtered.json*) for queries specifically for these cities.
 - *Warehouse.py* - file with queries that write data to (*warehouse.json*).
 Then, according to the scheme, we create fixtures if needed.